Chapter 7 Bankruptcy

 Even if you don’t initially pass the means test for filing for Chapter 7, you can claim certain kinds of exemptions that may qualify you for Chapter 7.
 At the law office of Cravens & Noll, we prepare and file Chapter 7 bankruptcy petitions for debt and income-eligible clients.
 We review your financial situation and determine if you qualify and whether or not you can claim certain exemptions.

-If you’re facing mounting debt that is preventing you from staying current on your home mortgage or other bills, contact our bankruptcy lawyers at Cravens & Noll today to schedule a free consultation to discuss your case.
+If you’re facing mounting debt that is preventing you from staying current on your home mortgage or other bills, contact our bankruptcy lawyers at Cravens & Noll today to schedule an initial consultation to discuss your case.

 Can I Keep My Home if I File for Chapter 7?